LACMIP/emu/docs/_documentation/digitizing.md

 ## Rehousing guidelines
 - Rehouse all lots destined for the **ST** collection in **short-sided boxes**.
 Occasionally, exceptions are made for large lots that might easily spill/jump in short-sided boxes.
 - Rehouse all lots destined for the **TX** collection in **tall-sided boxes**.
-- Avoid needlessly splitting lots to keep specimens from expanding into neighboring trays (and especially drawers) when possible.
+- Avoid needlessly splitting lots to keep specimens from expanding into neighboring trays (and _especially_ drawers) when possible.
+Consider designating a few additional specimens as "TX" if that will ultimately mitigate tray overflow into another drawer.

 When all specimen sorting, identification, and rehousing is complete, arrange all boxes in this order:
+{% include figure image_path="/assets/images/digitizing_trayarrangement.jpg" alt="Example of how to arrange a specimen lots in a tray.
+Right-click the image above to enlarge it in a separate tab or window." caption="Once you finish identifying the specimens in a tray, arrange the boxes by locality and taxon. " %}
 - **Primarily by locality.** Do not intermix lots from different localities within the tray.
 - **Secondarily by taxon.** Beginning with lots containing bivalves, arrange the boxes from left to right (and back to front) in this order: _Bivalvia > Gastropoda > Other Mollusca > Other taxa & trace fossils_
 - If a box contains multiple lots (e.g., a bivalve and gastropod), arrange the box according to whichever specimen you deem to be most significant.
 - Taxa from the same family should be placed together, e.g. keep all Veneridae lots from the same locality together.
-- **All TX lots should be placed together**; this helps ensure that lots are correctly entered as “ST” or “TX” during cataloging, as do the blue TX tags in these boxes.
+- **All TX lots should be placed together**; this helps ensure that these lots will be correctly entered as “ST” or “TX” during cataloging, as do the blue TX tags.
 - Lastly, if you decide some specimens should not be cataloged, they should remain separated by locality, but condensed, if possible.
 Place these boxes at the far right of the tray.
 For these lots, add an ID tag with the locality number followed by an “X” (e.g. “LACMIP 12345.X”) and write “do not catalog” in the space for New Name.
-{% include figure image_path="/assets/images/digitizing_trayarrangement.jpg" alt="Example of how to arrange a specimen lots in a tray." caption="Once you finish identifying the specimens in a tray, arrange the boxes by locality and taxon." %}

 # Digitization & Curation